JaneliaSciComp/G4_Display_Tools/docs/G4_Designer_Manual.md

 ![Example of a completed experiment](assets/protocol-designer_complete-experiment.png){:.pop}

-## Other parameters outside the tables.
+## Other parameters outside the tables

 There are a number of parameters outside the conditions themselves that need to be set.